 Salt to taste

-Whisk the liquids and seasoning into a uniform liquid.
+Whisk the liquids and seasonings into a uniform liquid.
 Gradually whisk in some salt until it suits your taste.
 Add the remaining ingredients and toss together in a sealable container.
 Refrigerate at least one hour, tossing a few times along the way.
 Or you can mix once and let it rest overnight in the fridge.
 If you feel like you don't have enough liquid, add a little more vinegar and oil.

 Experimentation is fun, so feel free to alter the proportions based on your own personal preferences.
 Or add ingredients, like some cherry tomatoes!
 Or try different types of vinegars or seasonings!
 A little fresh lemon juice or half teaspoon of honey is nice, too.